aplteam/Tester2/docs/Tester2-Reference.md

 The right argument will be a two-element vector:

 1. The name of the test function that is about to be executed (in case of `exec_before_each_test`) or was just executed (in case of `exec_after_each_test`).
-You might need to keep `⎕TRAP` local for this.

 2. A namespace with all the parameters.

 Regarding the result there are two options:

-* In case no result is returned you need to make sure you make the function stop in case you find something not to your liking, or print a message to the session if that's sufficient.
+* In case no result is returned you need to either print a message to the session or make sure the function stops in case you find something not to your liking; you might need to keep `⎕TRAP` local and set it accordingly in the function for this.

 * In case the function returns a result it must be a text vector.
 If that text vector is empty then `Tester2` does not take any action.
 If it is a simple string this string will be printed to the session.
 Then `Tester2` carries on.